Rafferty Asset Management LLC Lowers Stock Position in eBay Inc. (NASDAQ:EBAY)

 Rafferty Asset Management LLC cut its stake in shares of eBay Inc. (NASDAQ:EBAY) by 2.7% in the 3rd quarter, Holdings Channel reports.
 The institutional investor owned 95,896 shares of the e-commerce company’s stock after selling 2,635 shares during the quarter.
 Rafferty Asset Management LLC’s holdings in eBay were worth $6,681,000 at the end of the most recent quarter.

 Several other hedge funds and other institutional investors also recently made changes to their positions in EBAY.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its stake in shares of eBay by 11.1% during the 2nd quarter.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 125,969 shares of the e-commerce company’s stock valued at $8,844,000 after buying an additional 12,587 shares during the period.
 Van ECK Associates Corp purchased a new stake in shares of eBay during the 2nd quarter valued at $4,070,000.
-Toronto Dominion Bank grew its stake in shares of eBay by 4.1% during the 2nd quarter.
-Toronto Dominion Bank now owns 429,366 shares of the e-commerce company’s stock valued at $30,142,000 after buying an additional 17,054 shares during the period.
-Cambridge Investment Research Advisors Inc. grew its stake in shares of eBay by 21.9% during the 2nd quarter.
-Cambridge Investment Research Advisors Inc. now owns 63,801 shares of the e-commerce company’s stock valued at $4,479,000 after buying an additional 11,467 shares during the period.
+Toronto Dominion Bank lifted its holdings in shares of eBay by 4.1% during the 2nd quarter.
+Toronto Dominion Bank now owns 429,366 shares of the e-commerce company’s stock valued at $30,142,000 after acquiring an additional 17,054 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. lifted its holdings in shares of eBay by 21.9% during the 2nd quarter.
+Cambridge Investment Research Advisors Inc. now owns 63,801 shares of the e-commerce company’s stock valued at $4,479,000 after acquiring an additional 11,467 shares in the last quarter.
 Finally, Principal Financial Group Inc. lifted its holdings in shares of eBay by 3.5% during the 2nd quarter.
 Principal Financial Group Inc. now owns 862,706 shares of the e-commerce company’s stock valued at $60,570,000 after acquiring an additional 29,443 shares in the last quarter.
 84.71% of the stock is owned by institutional investors.

 Several equities analysts recently weighed in on EBAY shares.
-Bank of America lifted their target price on shares of eBay from $77.00 to $79.00 and gave the company a “neutral” rating in a report on Thursday, October 28th.
-Wedbush lifted their target price on shares of eBay from $63.00 to $74.00 and gave the company a “neutral” rating in a report on Monday, October 25th.
+Guggenheim lowered shares of eBay from a “buy” rating to a “neutral” rating and set a $80.00 target price on the stock. in a report on Monday, November 22nd.
+Truist lifted their target price on shares of eBay from $66.00 to $75.00 and gave the company a “hold” rating in a report on Monday, October 25th.
+They noted that the move was a valuation call.
 Cowen reduced their target price on shares of eBay from $69.00 to $68.00 and set a “market perform” rating on the stock in a report on Thursday, October 28th.
-Credit Suisse Group lifted their target price on shares of eBay from $81.00 to $82.00 and gave the company an “outperform” rating in a report on Thursday, October 28th.
-Finally, UBS Group upgraded shares of eBay from a “neutral” rating to a “buy” rating and set a $80.00 target price on the stock in a report on Thursday, December 2nd.
+Barclays lifted their target price on shares of eBay from $79.00 to $91.00 and gave the company an “overweight” rating in a report on Thursday, October 28th.
+Finally, UBS Group upgraded shares of eBay from a “neutral” rating to a “buy” rating and set a $80.00 price objective on the stock in a report on Thursday, December 2nd.
 Fifteen analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
 Based on data from MarketBeat, eBay currently has a consensus rating of “Hold” and an average price target of $76.67.

 Shares of NASDAQ:EBAY opened at $63.45 on Friday.
 The company has a quick ratio of 3.35, a current ratio of 3.35 and a debt-to-equity ratio of 0.71. eBay Inc. has a fifty-two week low of $51.51 and a fifty-two week high of $81.19.
 The firm has a 50-day simple moving average of $68.16 and a 200 day simple moving average of $71.05.
 The company has a market cap of $41.25 billion, a PE ratio of 3.48, a P/E/G ratio of 1.56 and a beta of 1.12.